blue and white smoke illustration

 A great tool to reflect on what truly matters to you as you visualize your college experience is CORSAVA.

-By sorting a set of categorized cards—covering factors like campus size, academic environment, social life, diversity, and support services—you can clarify your personal preferences and define what you consider “must-haves,” “nice-to-haves,” and “non-negotiables.”
-This structured reflection process will allow you focus yourcollege search on schools that genuinely align with your values, goals, and learning styles.
+By sorting a set of categorized cards—covering factors like campus size, academic environment, social life, diversity—you can start defining your personal preferences, what you consider “must-haves,” “nice-to-haves,” and “non-negotiables.”
+This structured reflection process will allow you to focus your college search on institutions that genuinely align with your values, goals, and learning styles, shifting your perspective from “Where can I get in?” to “Where will I thrive?”

 STEP 3: SELECTING A MAJOR